hpkv-io/memory-mcp-server/README.md

 - Best practices for memory retrieval
 - Naming conventions for organizing memories

+## OAuth Troubleshooting

+In certain situations, like when you resume from sleep longer than 30 minutes, `mcp-remote` might have trouble refreshing your token and it consitantly generates new Client IDs that lead to the loop of trying to register a new Client ID, openning API Key selection page and goingback to generating a new Client ID.
+To fix this, disable the MCP server, clear the `.mcp-auth` folder with a command similar to `rm -rf ~/.mcp-auth` and re-enable it.
+This should fix any authentication issue you were experiencing.

 ## Learn More

 For more information, check out our [blog post about Memory MCP](https://hpkv.io/blog/2025/04/mcp-memory-with-hpkv) and the [HPKV documentation](https://hpkv.io/docs).